gabrielnardes/pipebling/README.md

 ## 🤔 Why did you made this project?

 I wanted to learn API's integration.
+Got the idea from this [repository](https://github.com/leonardo-jesus/pipedrive-bling-integration).

 ## 💬 What is it?